Serger Basics // 1 Day // May 31

 Serger intimidation is real and affects thousands of sewists every year.
 Have you bought one of these life-changing machines but find it still sitting in its box?
-Have you liberated it from its box, used it once or twice, but can't figure out what all those tension dials and whirly-gigs are for?
+Have you liberated it from its box, used it once or twice, but can't figure out what all those dials and whirly-gigs are for?
 Have you only lusted after a serger from afar but want to try one out to decide whether it's worth the splurge (spoiler alert, it is)?

 A serger (also called an overlocker) is a specialized machine that trims & finishes the edge of your fabric.
 It is used to prevent woven fabric from fraying, and can also be used to sew the seams of knit fabrics due to the natural stretch of the stitches.
 If you look through your closet, the vast majority of your factory-made clothing have serged seams on the inside!
 Serged stitches strengthen your seams, lengthen the life of your garments, and make your projects look so much more professional.

 Let us guide you through the basics of how to properly thread and operate the serger so you can tackle all your projects with confidence.
-In this workshop we will provide Brother 1034D machines for all students (the most common and highest-rated serger model for beginners and advanced home sewers alike).
+In this workshop we will provide Brother 1034D machines (the most common and highest-rated serger model for beginners and advanced home sewers alike).
 We'll walk you through the basics--setting it up, changing the settings for different fabrics, and achieving different stitches--and then teach you some tricks (did you know you can gather, flatlock and hem on a serger?) that would make any sewing nerd swoon.

 - Changing settings (when, why, how): tension, stitch width & length, differential feed, stitch finger, blade deactivation